apollographql/apollo-client/docs/source/advanced/subscriptions.md

 }
 ```

 In the above example, the server is written to send a new result every time a comment is added on GitHunt for a specific repository.
 Note that the code above only defines the GraphQL subscription in the schema.
-Read [setting up subscriptions on the client](#subscriptions-client) and [setting up GraphQL subscriptions for the server](https://www.apollographql.com/docs/graphql-subscriptions/index.html) to learn how to add subscriptions to your app.
+Read [setting up subscriptions on the client](#client-setup) and [setting up GraphQL subscriptions for the server](https://www.apollographql.com/docs/graphql-subscriptions) to learn how to add subscriptions to your app.

-<h3 id="when-to-use">When to use subscriptions</h3>
+### When to use subscriptions

 In most cases, intermittent polling or manual refetching are actually the best way to keep your client up to date.
 So when is a subscription the best option?
 Subscriptions are especially useful if: